COSD-PANDA/datasd_council_report_2017/main/process_overview.md

 Please review the [Inventory Step 3](../core_inventory/definitions.html) for the definitions of the fields above.

-Despite the fact that this is not a complete set of metadata, and doesn't conform to any recognized metadata format, we felt that it was a good level of metadata to maintain on a high level, since these things are not likely to change often.
-Once the datasets are going through the release process, they will be brought in under a more comprehensive metadata schema.
+Although this does not represent a complete set of metadata, and does not conform to any recognized metadata format, it nonetheless provides us a base level of information at a high level, since these elements are unlikely to change frequently.
+As datasets go through the release process, they will be brought in under a more comprehensive metadata schema.
+[SORT OF QUESTIONING THE NEED FOR THE PREVIOUS 2 SENTENCES]

 ### Technology
 #### Inventory Sheets
-Technology was a necessary factor in being able to accomplish the inventory in the timeframe given, and also make sure that we were able to overcome roadblocks and achieve our goals.

-We worked closely with IT to derive a process that would allow for the use of technology which met our needs.
-They were responsive and helpful, and within almost no time at all, we were good to go and using the tools that were crucial.

-We were able to:
+Working closely with the Department of Information Technology, we took advantage of technology to complete the inventory in the required timeframe.

+Through the use of technology in the inventory process, we were able to facilitate the following:
 * Automate creation of spreadsheets per department.
-* Maintain access control to all sheets while giving coordinators access only to theirs.
+* Maintain centralized access to all sheets while giving coordinators access to their own.
-* Push changes to all the department spreadsheets by writing code and running it once, allowing us to quickly adjust to feedback.
+* Increase our felxiblity to quickly adjust to feedback by writing code that made changes to all the department spreadsheets at once.
-* Allowing people to edit their inventory documents simultaneously
+* Allow coordinators to edit their inventory documents simultaneously.
+[WHAT DOES THIS MEAN?]
-* Aggregating and tracking progress for all departments in one place.
+* Aggregate and track progress for all departments in one location.
 * Work with our constraints and emphasize the efficiencies we needed.
+[THIS BULLET IS THE LEAST DESCRIPTIVE TO ME, SO DROP OR ADD MORE CONTEXT]

 Allowing technology not to be a roadblock gave us a lot of flexibility.
 Some comments we received from coordinators:

     "Thank you for being patient and going with the flow in terms of our workloads at our departments."
+[IF WE HAVE ONLY ONE COMMENT, LET'S STRIKE THIS SENTENCE AND THE PREVIOUS TWO]

 #### Reporting
-In order to make sure that the CDO is not a bottleneck and we had continous reporting, all the reporting was aggregated up to a central dashboard.
-Therefore, we were able to track progress for all departments simultaneously:
+To facilitate continuous reporting and track progress for all departments simultaneously, we built a central dashboard:
 ![CDO Dashboard](http://take.ms/BGPG1).

-However, the department coordinators did not need something as in depth, so they were given access to a simplified interface:
+However, department coordinators did not need the same level of depth, so we provided them a simplified interface:
 ![deptdash](http://take.ms/fxSR6)

 #### Dissemination of information.
-This was probably the most challenging part of the inventory.
-Departments around the city are vastly different, with different people and diverse cultures.
-They need to be communicated to in their way, on their level.
-We chose a technology that would allow us to continously update our documentation on the fly as needed, and analyze how well our documentation was working.

-One of the points we wanted to emphasize was that all information should be available to all coordinators all the time.
+One of our main goals was to make online resources available to all coordinators all the time.
 For disseminating the information, we chose to use a technology called GitBook which is an open source publishing workflow system.

-This allowed us to continously incorporate feedback and update the instructions without having to re-email them out to people.
+It also allowed us to continuously incorporate feedback and update the instructions without having to re-email them out to coordinators.

-Besides getting continous feedback from people, we were also getting continous feedback from their behaviour.
-By continously being able to track how effective our documentation was and how people were using it, we were able to target and clarify things that did not make sense, and use the things that worked to understand what way of communication was best.

-Note: the screenshots for the metrics are in week time intervals, and for the whole period of the inventory.
-Obviously, for monitoring we would use much smaller intervals.

-Monitoring the navigation flow of various users:
+In addition to the benefit of receiving continuous feedback from City staff, we also were able to analyze how users were using the documents.
+By continuously tracking our documentation's effectiveness, we could issue targeted clarifications, and improve internal communication around Open Data.
+[IS THERE AN EXAMPLE OF THIS WE COULD INCLUDE?]

+Note: the metric screenshots below include the entire inventory time frame, though we used smaller intervals throughout the process.

+Monitoring the navigation flow of users:[FOR THIS AND THE NEXT TWO PICTURES, I FEEL WE NEED A BIT MORE CONTEXT; PARTICULARLY TERMS LIKE NAVIGATION FLOW OR BOUNCE RATES NEED EXPLANATION IN LAYMENS TERMS]
 ![gaflow](http://take.ms/0Hi0H)

 Tracking bounce rates, active users, most active pages, and most active exit pages: